Arjun4522/dark-spider/README.md

 2. BeautifulSoup: For HTML parsing.
 3. stem and stem.control.Controller: For controlling and switching IP addresses through the Tor network.
 4. socks: For configuring the session with SOCKS proxy to route traffic through Tor.

+Install the dependecies using:

+`pip install -r requirements.txt`